HeardLibrary/workshops/_posts/2015-11-20-visualizing-data.md

 [Edward Tufte has argued](http://www.edwardtufte.com/tufte/books_ei) that confusing data is a design issue, “What about confusing clutter?
 Information overload?
 Doesn't data have to be 'boiled down' and 'simplified?'
 These common questions miss the point, for the quantity of detail is an issue completely separate from the difficulty of reading.
 Clutter and confusion are failures of design, not attributes of information.”

 A good visualization can make data comprehensible without the need to simplify or boil down the dataset.
-Indeed, Tufte maintains that
+Indeed, Tufte maintains that:

 “Graphical excellence is that which gives to the viewer the greatest number of ideas in the shortest time with the least ink in the smallest space.”